 All the learning support resources on this page except for the last one (Private Tutors for Hire) are free to UW-Madison students.
+Most campus tutoring services listed below operate fall and spring semesters only, not during the summer term.
 Only resources marked with an asterisk (*) are affiliated with the Department of Chemistry.
-Due to the global pandemic, tutoring services are being conducted remotely until it is safe for in-person instruction to resume.

-The Teaching Assistants (TAs) and Faculty Assistants (FAs) associated with your course are available to help you!
-Depending on the course, TAs/FAs will have either office hours or staff a Help Desk.
-General Chemistry assistance is in room 1201 Chemistry, Organic Chemistry is in room B317 Chemistry.
-Analytical TAs can be found in room 551 in the Service Memorial Institute (SMI) at 470 N. Charter Street.
-Schedules are available from your TA or course instructor.
+The Teaching Assistants (TAs) and Teaching Specialists (TSs) associated with your course are available to help you!
+Depending on the course, TAs/TSs will have either office hours or staff a Help Desk.
+Details are available on your Canvas course website and from your TA or course instructor.

 Instructor’s Office Hours*